rsokl/Learning_Python/Python/Module6_Testing/Hypothesis.md

 [-10, 0, 5]
 ```

-**`st.lists(...)` is the strategy of choice anytime we want to generate sequences of varying lengths with elements that are, themselves, described by strategies**.
+**st.lists(...) is our go-to anytime we want to create a strategy that generates sequences of varying lengths with elements that are, themselves, described by strategies**.
 <!-- #endregion -->

 <!-- #region -->
 #### `st.floats()`

-[st.floats](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.floats) is a powerful strategy that generates all variety of floats, including `math.inf` and `math.nan`.
+[st.floats()](https://hypothesis.readthedocs.io/en/latest/data.html#hypothesis.strategies.floats) is a powerful strategy that generates all variety of floats, including `math.inf` and `math.nan`.
 You can also specify:
  - whether `math.inf` and `math.nan`, respectively, should be included in the data description
  - bounds (either inclusive or exclusive) on the floats being generated; this will naturally preclude `math.nan` from being generated
  - the "width" of the floats; e.g. if you want to generate 16-bit or 32-bit floats vs 64-bit